 SALA Festival is proud to have Credit Union SA as our Education Partner, supporting the visual arts in schools and school participation in the Festival.

+Another way that students can be involved is to exhibit their art.
 Every year South Australian schools and early learning centres register exhibitions of student artwork to be part of the SALA Festival in August.
-This provides young people with real exhibition experience, and places them in the same program as some of the state’s most established artists.
+This provides young people with real exhibition experience and places them in the same program as some of the state’s most established artists.
 Each year a selection of school exhibitions are recognised in the Credit Union SA School Awards.
 Visit our School Participation page for more information & FAQs.
+Registration is free for schools and early learning centres.

-Another way that the visual arts are being nurtured in South Australian schools is through the Schools Artist in Residence program, a pilot program presented by SALA Festival and Credit Union SA.
+Another way that the visual arts are being nurtured in South Australian schools is through the Artists in Schools Program, presented by SALA Festival and Credit Union SA.
 Practicing South Australian visual artists are paired with schools to deliver engaging and dynamic learning and support educators in providing diverse learning opportunities for students.
+Applications for the 2021 program will open to educators soon.
+Sign up to the Educator Mailing List for updates.

 2020 Education Exhibitions